utkarshcmu/grafana.org/content/blog/2017-10-13-timeshift-ep17.md

 <div class="row row--no-gutters">
 	<div class="col col--sm-12">
 		<p>It's been a busy week here at Grafana Labs.
-While we've been working on <a href="https://ti.to/grafanacon/grafanacon-eu/with/e1i8kk09ih8" target="_blank">GrafanaCon EU</a> preparations here at the NYC office, the Stockholm office has been dilligently working to release Grafana 4.6 Beta-1.
+While we've been working on <a href="https://ti.to/grafanacon/grafanacon-eu/with/e1i8kk09ih8" target="_blank">GrafanaCon EU</a> preparations here at the NYC office, the Stockholm office has been diligently working to release Grafana 4.6 Beta-1.
 We're really excited about this latest release and look forward to your feedback on the new features.</p>
 	</div>
 </div>